 You can contact the Baby Blues Connection at 1-800-557-8375, or visit their website at babybluesconnection.org to connect with others who've had difficult pregnancy and postpartum experiences, by phone or in person.
 Baby Blues Connection also runs free support groups in Portland.

 The Nurse-Family Partnership, at www.nursefamilypartnership.org or (503) 988-3520, is a free program for women who are having their first baby, and who meet income requirements.
 If you are enrolled, a registered nurse will visit you in your home throughout your pregnancy and until your baby is two years old.
 S/he will partner with you to build a network of support, set goals for your future, and find ways to help you reach them.

 Clear Transitions offers a program on the third Saturday of each month for women at any stage of contemplating or engaging in divorce.
 See http://www.familyforwardoregon.org/2015/08/clear-transitions-divorce-workshop-for-women/ for more information.

 The Saint Andrews Legal Clinic helps bridge the gap for families who do not qualify for Legal Aid and who can not afford to hire a private attorney.
-As a result of the legal representation that SALC provides, families have increased financial security, stay off of welfare and are overall more productive members of our society.
-And more children also grow up in positive and safe environments as a result of SALC's intervention.
+As a result of the legal representation that SALC provides, families have increased financial security, and more children also grow up in positive and safe environments as a result of SALC's intervention.
 See http://www.salcgroup.org for more information.